fmatter/cariban_irregular_1/README.md

-## Archaic first person markers in Cariban
+## Verbs with conservative first person forms in Cariban languages
-A comparative study of archaic first person markers in 10 Cariban languages.
+A comparative study of conservative first person markers in 10 Cariban languages.
 More info about the study in general can be found here:

 * [Abstract](documents/talks_abstracts/extensions_SLE_abstract.pdf)